cforlando/cforlando.github.io/_posts/2016-05-07-national-day-of-ciivc-hacking.md

 First, we say hi and write ideas on cards, and form some loose consensus about where we should spend our time.
 Here is where you should be bold with an idea, if you have one to give.
 There's nothing to prepare for here, except to have an idea of what kinds of talents you want to ask for from the people around you.
 Code for America suggests several challenges to steer people who are unsure what idea to suggest.
-2016 challenges:
+National 2016 challenges:

 - [Applying for Food Stamps](https://www.codeforamerica.org/events/national-day-2016/challenge-applying-for-food-stamps)
 - [Applying for Affordable Housing](https://www.codeforamerica.org/events/national-day-2016/challenge-applying-for-subsidized-housing)